zscaler/terraform-provider-zia/docs/index.md

 ### ZIA Configuration Activation

 The ZIA platform requires every configuration to be activated.
 As for version [v2.8.0](https://github.com/zscaler/terraform-provider-zia/releases/tag/v2.8.0) the provider supports implicit activation.
-In order to make this process more flexible, we have also implemented a dedicated environment variable `ZIA_ACTIVATION`, which when set to `true` will implicitly activate the changes as resources are configured.
+In order to make this process more flexible, we have implemented a dedicated environment variable `ZIA_ACTIVATION`, which when set to `true` will implicitly activate the changes as resources are configured.
-If the environment variable `ZIA_ACTIVATION` is not set, you must then use the out of band activation method described here [zia activator](guides/zia-activator-overview.md) or leverage the dedicated acticvation resource `zia_activation_status`
+If the environment variable `ZIA_ACTIVATION` is not set, you must then use the out of band activation method described here [zia activator](guides/zia-activator-overview.md) or leverage the dedicated acticvation resource `zia_activation_status`.
 ### Zscaler Sandbox Authentication

 The ZIA Terraform provider requires both the `ZIA_CLOUD` and `ZIA_SANDBOX_TOKEN` in order to authenticate to the Zscaler Cloud Sandbox environment.
 For details on how obtain the API Token visit the Zscaler help portal [About Sandbox API Token](https://help.zscaler.com/zia/about-sandbox-api-token)